 That’s right!
 The first step in getting your kitchen ready for the GAPS diet is to get rid of things you shouldn’t be using.

-While we’re healing our bodies, we need to make sure that we’re not being exposed to toxins.
+Dr. Natasha recommends avoiding toxins as much as possible.
 Plastics contain a lot of harmful chemicals.
-It’s best to avoid using plastic kitchenware, such as utensils, storage containers, and dishes.
-Nonstick coated cookware is another thing you should definitely avoid using.
+I avoid using plastic kitchenware, such as utensils, storage containers, and dishes.
+Nonstick coated cookware is another thing I definitely avoid using.

-It’s also a good idea to get rid of the foods you won’t be eating.
-If your kitchen is well stocked with only the foods you should be eating, you’ll be a lot less likely to cheat and eat things you’re supposed to be avoiding.
+I also find it helpful to get rid of the foods I won’t be eating while on GAPS.
+If my kitchen is well stocked with only the foods I should be eating, I’ll be a lot less likely to cheat and eat things I’m supposed to be avoiding.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure here.